TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

 Installing TYPO3 CMS base system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First you will need to download and install the TYPO3 CMS Package.
+First you will need to download and install the TYPO3's Base Distribution.
 Follow the steps provided in the :ref:`Quick Installation <t3install:quick-installation>` part of the :ref:`Installation and Upgrade Guide <t3install:start>`.

-At step 6, choose to download the list of distributions.
-See below.

 .. _installing-the-introduction-package:

 Installing the Introduction Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The Introduction Package contains several pages of example content using differing page layouts to help give you a better understanding about the various types content you can create using TYPO3.

-When you are at step 6 of the Install Tool, choose to download the list of distributions.
+When you are at step 6 of the Install Tool, select the option to download a list of distributions.

 .. figure:: ../Images/InstallToolLoadDistributions.png
    :alt: Choosing to load distributions in the Install Tool

-You then will be prompted to log into the TYPO3 CMS backend using the login and password you defined just before in step 5.
-You will be taken automatically to the place where you can choose a distribution.
+You will then be prompted to log into the CMS backend using the login and password you defined in step 5.

+Once you have successfully logged in, you will be presented with a list of available distributions.

 .. figure:: ../Images/InstallIntroductionPackage.png
    :alt: Installing TYPO3 CMS Introduction Package

-Just click on the "Install" button and a complete preconfigured web site will be installed within minutes.
-It contains several pages and a lot of example content.
+Select "Install" and a prebuilt web site will be installed automatically.

-We will explore all that in the rest of this tutorial.